Committed Capital Growth EIS Fund

 Read important documents and apply

-The fund is managed by Sapia Partners with CC acting as the appointed investment adviser.
+The fund is managed by Sapia Partners with Committed Capital acting as the appointed investment adviser.

 Watch a video interview with Steve Harris, CEO of Committed Capital: